We're sorry Ballantines.com won't work in this browser

 Our cranberry whisky sour is another cocktail that can work well with the addition of vodka.
 This is because both orange and cranberry are classic flavour pairings for vodka.

-What we are really trying to say is that it doesn’t have to be whisky vs vodka; they can be enjoyed together.
 Our whisky cocktail recipes can give you some ideas to get started.
 Also, check out our light whisky cocktails and apple whisky drinks for more inspiration.

 How to drink Ballantine’s blended and single malt scotch whisky